ChrisLuddy/Project2024/README.md

 ## Ai
 ### crewAI - Framework for creating and managing AI agents

-crewAI is will be used to create and manage AI agents that work together to accomplish complex tasks.
+crewAI will be used to create and manage AI agents that work together to accomplish complex tasks.

 Key Features:
 - Agent Creation: Define specialized AI agents for different roles within the trading system